 Broken Bones: Fractures

-At Kelly & Soto Law, our Boston broken bones lawyer takes on injury cases involving broken bones, a common injury associated with car accidents, motorcycle accidents, slip and fall accidents, and pedestrian accidents.
+At Kelly & Associates Injury Lawyers, our Boston broken bones lawyer takes on injury cases involving broken bones, a common injury associated with car accidents, motorcycle accidents, slip and fall accidents, and pedestrian accidents.
 Healing from a fracture can be a long and painful process.
 Even a minor fracture can require weeks of restricted mobility and pain.

 Why should you hire a Boston broken bones lawyer?
 The injury may affect your ability to work, drive, and simply enjoy life.
 According to a study published by the National Center for Biotechnology, “long bone fractures are costly, both in terms of direct medical costs and lost productivity.”